rings header text

 Worry and anxiety are two of the most common dysfunctional conditions of the ego.
 In both such cases, the ego is simply filling the mind with incessant negative chatter.
 Such chatter can be gradually calmed by simply becoming aware of what the ego is reacting to, accepting the situation, and gently moving one's attention to something more beneficial.

-Resisting and struggling are two more very common dysfunctions of the ego.
-Resistance and struggle are often the result of one's expectations.
+Resisting and clinging are two more very common dysfunctions of the ego.
+Resistance and clinging are generally the result of one's expectations, and result in struggle and dissatisfaction.
 In these cases, the reaction of the ego is to refuse to accept what is.
 However, such a stubborn refusal strategy is unlikely to bring success, since nothing can change what has already happened.
 There is no point in resisting what is.
 The best that we can do is accept what is and, when the time is right, begin to plant some new seeds which will bring us a better harvest in the future.
 In every situation, planting seeds of love, harmony and beauty always bring the best harvest.

 Fear of losing something is another common dysfunction of the ego, but it is simply a specific example of what happens when the reaction of the ego is to try to resist what is.
 Nothing in this world stays the same.
 Everything in this world is continually changing, and everything is continually being transformed from one thing into something else.
 Yet life never dies.
 Life is eternal, and life is continually changing from one form to another form.
 We cannot stop the changes, and when we try to resist the changes of this world, we only create suffering.